-Most companies charge a platform fee to cover costs associated with building and operating their fundraising solutions.
-The fee ranges from 0-20%, with most companies charging either 0% or 5%.
+Most companies charge a platform fee to cover the costs associated with building and operating their fundraising solutions.
+The fee ranges from 0% to 20% per transaction, with most companies charging either 0% or 5%.

-What are companies doing to earn this fee?
-First, there’s the basics like servers and internet connection needed to keep the website up and running.
+First, there are the basics like servers and internet connection needed to keep the website up and running.
 The last thing you want is for the site to go down when your friends and family are trying to donate.
-There’s also customer support to help organizers and donors with their questions and issues.
-It’s important to note that these companies (GoFundMe, YouCaring, Facebook, IndieGoGo, etc.) are for-profit companies and are competing with each other to invest in building the best platform for fundraisers.
+There’s also customer support to help organizers and donors with their questions.
+A few companies are able to offer fraud protection because of this fee in order to keep their crowdfunding platform safe.
+It’s important to note that these companies (GoFundMe, Facebook, Indiegogo, etc.) are for-profit companies and are competing with each other to invest in building the best platform for fundraisers.

 So how do companies that charge a 0% platform fee or are “free” work?
 We’ll discuss that right after we explain the payment processing fee.